one year later

 This poor red spider lily had been snapped at the base while still in its prime.
 It’s one of my group of fall lilies that have started to emerge in the front parkway.
 Unfortunately they aren’t providing me with any photographic moments, because the surrounding English ivy was scorched to death during our seventy plus days of triple digit heat.
 The ornament you see hanging above and to the right of the vase is a Christmas ornament by local artist Frances Bagley.

-before the decline sets in.
+Before the decline sets in.
 Actually this photo was taken two weeks ago, and it’s now obvious that the decline has already begun.
 This portion of the garden is the only section that remained photo worthy.
 The rest of the front garden has way too many fried and scraggily bits.
 Taking photos is the best way of keeping a record of all the plants during their growing season and will remind me of what worked and didn’t work when it comes to planting summer annuals next year.

 This blushing chair just arrived yesterday after being reupholstered, and now my boudoir is for the most part complete.
 Because my new color palette had been inspired by lipstick and blushing powders, the chair’s original pale green and cream material was no longer up to snuff.
 With this new velvet fabric, the chair now adds a lush touch of decadence to a bedroom already smoldering with subtle Hollywood glamour.

-chair by Ethan Allen, purchased many years ago from showroom floor during annual sale; fabric is 100% cotton velvet by Pierre Frey, color #38; cording/trim is Kenneth Meyer, color #26; reupholstery by Julian Bargas
+chair by Ethan Allen, purchased many years ago from showroom floor during annual sale; fabric is 100% cotton velvet by Pierre Frey, color #38; cording/trim is Kenneth Meyer, color #26; reupholstery by Julian Vargas

 First there will be readings from Douglas MacWithey’s notebooks at The MAC, September 21, from 6 to 7 pm by Charles Dee Mitchell, and the novelists David Searcy and Ben Fountain.
 The evening is a presentation of WordSpace.